Top 7 Things To Do in Bridgetown Western Australia 2023 Guide

 Blues at Bridgetown is one of Australia’s longest-running music festivals held in spring.
 The town comes alive over three days of acoustic and electric blues.

-Check the Blues at Bridgetown site for information on when the next festival is being held and the artists playing.
+Check the Blues at Bridgetown site for information on the artists playing this year.

 Accommodation in Bridgetown